 No. Given the large volume of applications we receive and our limited resources, we are unable to notify every applicant that their application was received or the status of their application.

 All recipients will be notified via a phone call.
 Once all recipients have been notified and confirmed, we will post an announcement on our home page of this notification.
 Additionally, and depending on volume of applications, we will make an attempt to email our regrets to all applicants that did not receive the scholarship.
-Hence, if you do not receive a phone call informing you that you got the scholarship, then you did get it.

 Make a donation online by visiting our donation page: Please click here.